Piment d'Espelette Pepper Jelly from La Maison du Piment

 Piment d'Espelette Jelly is only produced once a year, during the harvest.
 Producer Vincent Darritchon, working from a recipe his mother Jeanne-Marie created in 1998 in the kitchen of La Maison du Piment, shows wonderful restraint in his making.
 First, he gently heats a fresh red pepper coulis in a four-gallon copper bain-marie.
-He then uses this small-batch coulis to make a beautifully balanced jelly—the bit of lemon juice is a really nice touch.
+He then uses this small-batch coulis to make a beautifully balanced jelly—the bit of vinegar is a really nice touch.

 AOP Designation and the Harvesting of Piment d'Espelette